pagkly/Zed/Investopedia3/Primary Market Definition.md

 Primary Market Definition
 ## What Is a Primary Market?

 A primary market issues new securities on an exchange for companies, governments, and other groups to obtain financing through debt-based or equity-based securities.
-Primary markets are facilitated by [underwriting groups](https://www.investopedia.com/terms/u/underwriting-group.asp) consisting of investment banks that set a beginning price range for a given security and oversee its sale to investors.
+Primary markets are facilitated by [[underwriting groups]](https://www.investopedia.com/terms/u/underwriting-group.asp) consisting of investment banks that set a beginning price range for a given security and oversee its sale to investors.

-Once the initial sale is complete, further trading is conducted on the [secondary market](https://www.investopedia.com/terms/s/secondarymarket.asp), where the bulk of exchange trading occurs each day.
+Once the initial sale is complete, further trading is conducted on the [[secondary market]](https://www.investopedia.com/terms/s/secondarymarket.asp), where the bulk of exchange trading occurs each day.

 ## Understanding Primary Markets